-George Bates was born in Whittington in 1898.
-His mother was Eliza Annie Booth and she married Samuel Bates.
-According to the 1901 census the family were living at 139 Church Street Old Whittington and Samuels occupation was given as a coal hewer.
+George Bates was born in Whittington on 26th August 1897.
+His mother was Eliza Annie Booth.
+Eliza married Samuel Bates in 1900 and according to the 1901 census the family were living at 139 Church Street Old Whittington, Samuels occupation was given as a coal hewer.

-Samuel must have died between 1908 and 1911, for at the beginning of 1911 Eliza married Robert Loomes.
+I have to assume that Samuel died between 1908 and 1911 (however at the moment I haven’t found any evidence on-line).
+At the beginning of 1911 Eliza married Robert Loomes.

-The 1911 census shows that Eliza and Samuel had five children before his death and Eliza and Robert now had a daughter.
+The 1911 census shows that Eliza and Samuel had five children and Eliza and Robert had a daughter.
 They were living at 86 Church Street Old Whittington and Roberts occupation was given as a labourer.
 George is listed as Robert Loomes stepson, he is 13yrs old and attending school.

 During the first day of the Battle of the Somme the 9th Cameronians remained in reserve as part of 27th Brigade, 9th Division, and on 3 July moved up to the front line at Montauban.
 When the Cameronians relieved the 2nd Battalion, Wiltshire Regiment, heavy German shelling depleted their initial strength of 20 officers and 659 men.
 The work of consolidating their front line trenches was made difficult by heavy rain and very dangerous by artillery fire.
 The Battalion’s war diary in The National Archives records that between 3 and 8 July, when the Cameronians were relieved, their casualties amounted to 32 dead, 5 died of wounds, 100 wounded, and 2 missing believed killed.

 The above account was taken from National Records for Scotland and the full account can be seen here

 A newspaper entry for George in the Derbyshire Courier 22nd July 1916 reads: